-Number of suppliers % of total spend Comment 5 36.9% NORDEN selects suppliers to engage with based on 3 criteria: spend, dependency and frequency.
-NORDEN's target was to engage in dialogue with 5 suppliers in 2013, which has been reached.
-The target for 2014 is a further 5 suppliers.
-New contracts with suppliers now include a clause stating that they have to abide by our Supplier Code of Conduct where requirements for processes for the environment and climate, among others, are described.
+Number of suppliers % of total spend Comment 10 30% NORDEN selects suppliers to engage with based on 3 criteria: spend, dependency and frequency.
+NORDEN's target was to engage in dialogue with 5 suppliers in 2014, and, this target has been reached.
+Moreover, NORDEN continued to engage in dialogue with the 5 suppliers chosen in 2013.
+New contracts with suppliers now include a clause stating that they have to abide by our Supplier Code of Conduct where requiremens for processes for the environment and climate, among others, are described.